 Here are four tips for running meetings that are more effective, more efficient and more productive.

 - Prepare properly: Go slow to go fast.
 The time you spend upfront can make all the difference in how well your meeting will run.
 Using the "8 Ps" will help ensure your meetings are a good use of everyone's time.
 Preparation also allows you to have the meeting start on time and run smoothly.

-- Create an Agenda: A well thought out agenda with specific time allocations will go a long way to having a meeting that runs smoothly and on time.
+- Create an Agenda: A well-thought-out agenda with specific time allocations will go a long way to having a meeting that runs smoothly and on time.
 You may want to have a brainstorming session before a meeting to pinpoint agenda items.
 Sending out an agenda to meeting participants beforehand is also a good idea.

-- Write an invite: Your invite needs to say more than “show up at 8:00 am”.
-Make sure you include a compelling and clear subject line, the purpose of the meeting, the reason they were asked to attend, and what they’ll need to be prepared for the meeting.
+- Write an invite: Your invite to team members needs to say more than "show up at 8:00 am".
+Make sure you include a compelling and clear subject line, the purpose of the meeting, the reason they were asked to attend, and what they'll need to be prepared for the meeting.
 See our meeting invitation checklist to learn more about writing a successful meeting invite.

 - Create and enforce meeting norms: Attendees don't intend to be disruptive, well most don't, but you still will have to find ways to manage participant's behavior.
 Posting meeting norms on the wall and getting agreement at the start of a meeting will help you manage the behaviors that get in the way of having a useful and efficiently run meeting.

 Good communication is another important aspect of how to organize and run effective meetings.

 These are the rules I like to use for running effective meetings.:

 - Everyone can speak